19hours/sg-statutes/Acts/Telecommunications Act.md

 (2) The Authority shall be a party to —

-(a) any proceedings relating to the making of an order under section 210 of the Companies Act in relation to a specified telecommunication licensee;
+(a) any proceedings relating to the making of an order under section 210 or 211I of the Companies Act in relation to a specified telecommunication licensee;

+[Act 15 of 2017 wef 23/05/2017]

 (b) any proceedings relating to the making of a judicial management order under the Companies Act in relation to a specified telecommunication licensee; and